Railways of the Raj - 15 days

 Overnight: (1) Varanasi - (1) train | Breakfast x 1

 Day 10 is a free morning or you can opt to re-visit the Taj Mahal.
-In the afternoon we travel to Delhi by road, arriving in time to board the Howrah Delhi Kalka Express train (1st class A/C sleeper) to Kalka.
+This afternoon, we travel to Delhi by road, arriving in time to board the Howrah Delhi Kalka Express train (1st class A/C sleeper) to Kalka.

 Overnight: (1) Agra - (1) train | Breakfast x 1